Advanced Herbal Course

 - Perhaps you are still asking these questions.

-- Perhaps you have completed our Online Introductory and Intermediate Courses in herbalism and are looking for more forward progress in your herbal practice.
+- Perhaps you have completed our Online Introductory and Intermediate Herbal Courses in herbalism and are looking for more forward progress in your herbal practice.

 - Perhaps you are already a registered herbalist and are looking for a means to further your professional development, at your own pace.

-Follow our team of educators as they lead your herbalism studies by leaps and bounds further down your path in an approachable, affordable fashion.
-Our Advanced Herbal Course is designed to support the educational standard required for those interested in becoming a professional clinical herbalist.
-This curriculum has been designed with the type of academic rigor that will solidify your knowledge base and encourage the critical thinking skills necessary for the hands on clinical training that you will need to acquire to become a clinical herbalist.
+Follow our team of educators as they lead your herbalism studies further down your path and to new levels in an approachable, affordable fashion.
+Our Advanced Herbal Course is designed to support the educational standard required for those interested in working toward becoming a professional clinical herbalist.
+This curriculum has been designed with the type of academic rigor that will solidify your knowledge base and encourage the critical thinking skills necessary for the hands-on clinical training that you will need to acquire to become a clinical herbalist.
 The program will teach you how to make thoughtful and thorough decisions about developing your career.

 Thorough and in-depth learning opportunities cover topics such as:

-Program DetailsThe Advanced Herbal Course requires students to successfully pass 14 quizzes with a score of 80% or higher.
-In addition to reading and studying the lesson material throughout the course and passing the quizzes at the end of each unit, you are also required to complete the unit exercises presented throughout the course.
-These exercises have been developed to help students engage with and explore lesson content in more detail.
-You will also be asked to develop plant monographs for 20 herbs of your own choosing.
+The Advanced Herbal Course requires students to successfully pass 14 quizzes with a score of 80% or higher.
+In addition to reading and studying the lesson material throughout the course and passing the quizzes at the end of each unit, the course includes unit exercises and a monograph project to be completed on a self-study basis.
+The unit exercises have been developed to help students engage with and explore lesson content in more detail.
+The monograph project guides you through developing plant monographs for 15-20 herbs of your own choosing.
 We recommend choosing 3-4 herbs discussed in each body system unit or wellness unit in the course and experiencing and researching each of these herbs, compiling the information into plant monographs.